gramlang/gram/CONTRIBUTING.md

 ### Formatting

-Lines should not exceed 100 bytes, including the line feed.
+Lines should be less than or equal to 80 bytes, including whitespace and newline characters.

 **Motivation:** We don't want lines to grow without bound.